 Democracy is the idea that a society can be governed by its citizens.
 The idea was born in Athens in Greece 2500 years ago.
 The word comes from two concepts.
 Demos means “people”, Kratos means “ruling”.
 Democracy therefore means government by the people.
 In the words of American President Abraham Lincoln in his famous address at Gettysburg during the American civil war, it means "government of the people, by the people, for the people".

-Democracy is the governing form in all 27 member states of the European Union.
+Democracy is the governing form in all 28 member states of the European Union.
 It is enshrined in their national constitutions.
 No country can become a member of the European Union without having strong democratic institutions.

-This idea unites the peoples of Europe.
-It can also be found in the Lisbon Treaty Art.
-10 TEU stating: "The functioning of the Union shall be founded on representative democracy".
+- "The functioning of the Union shall be founded on representative democracy".

 In all EU member states the idea of democracy is implemented by different institutions with similar functions.

 There is an elected legislative body most often called the parliament or in some countries the national assembly.
 This is elected by the voters in universal elections.
 It approves the government and the laws.

 There is an executive body that is the government, which is held accountable to the national parliament.
 It is appointed or approved by the majority in the parliament.
 It is the case everywhere that the government must resign and leave office if a simple majority in the parliament so decides.